broadinstitute/cromwell/docs/RuntimeAttributes.md

 }
 ```
 Note that when this options is specified, make sure the requested CPU platform is [available](https://cloud.google.com/compute/docs/regions-zones/#available) in the `zones` you selected.

+### 'useDockerImageCache'

+This option is specific to the Google Cloud backend, moreover it is only supported by Google Life Sciences API starting from version v2 beta.
+In order to use this feature Cromwell has to have PAPI v2 backend configured with this feature enabled.
+More information about this feature and it's configuration can be found [in the Google backend section of documentation](backends/Google.md).